Rethinking Discrete Speech Representation Tokens for Accent Generation: Experiments

 \subsection{Evaluation Dataset}

 To evaluate information recoverability and accessibility with respect to accent, we use the VCTK corpus\footnote{\url{https://datashare.ed.ac.uk/handle/10283/3443}}, which provides relatively broad coverage of native English accents.
-Based on the provided country labels and detailed region descriptions, we manually group speakers into 13 accent regions, as some coarse country-level labels (e.g. ``US'', ``England'') conflate multiple distinct accent varieties.
+Based on the provided country labels and detailed region descriptions, we manually group speakers into 13 accent regions, as some coarse country-level labels (e.g. ``US'', ``England'') conflate multiple distinct regional accent varieties.

 We withhold 3--4 speakers from each accent region (50 speakers in total, with balanced gender and accent distribution) for testing.
 For the remaining speakers, we use 4 accent regions that have sufficient speakers (45 speakers in total) for training unit-to-speech HiFiGAN in Section~\ref{ssec:cross-accent-vc} and for selecting accent-discriminative words in Section~\ref{ssec:abx}.
-Out of the 13 accent regions, 4 are seen in HiFiGAN training and accent ABX word selection, 5 are likely seen by RepCodec in LibriSpeech, and the remaining 4 are unseen at any stage, allowing for analysis on the generalisability of DSRTs across accents.
-See Appendix~\ref{sec:vctk_split} for details of accent grouping and speaker splits.
+Out of the 13 accent regions, 4 are seen in HiFiGAN training and Accent ABX word selection, 5 are likely seen by RepCodec in LibriSpeech given they are North American accents, and the remaining 4 are unseen at any stage, allowing for analysis on the generalisability of DSRTs across accents.